-System Knowledge 1 to 5 points
+System Knowledge

 In this scoring section, the Judge will evaluate how well the installer knows the vehicle's audio system.
 The score will be determined by the installer's knowledge of the system during the presentation and may include questioning the installer after the presentation is over, during the judging process.